 The journal has a continuous publication schedule and accepts submissions year-round.
 Any material submitted to be considered for publication in the Journal of L.M.
 Montgomery Studies will be automatically assumed a) not to have been published before and b) not to be under consideration for publication in any other venue at the time of submission to the Journal of L.M.
 Montgomery Studies.

-Articles are published online and will be available on the journal website.
-Periodically, hard copies of a series of articles, such as those associated with LMMI biennial conferences, may be made available for purchase via print on demand.
+Articles are published online on the journal website.
+Periodically, hard copies of a series of articles, such as those associated with LMMI biennial conferences, will be made available for purchase via print on demand.

 The Journal of L.M.
 Montgomery Studies includes different publication types.
-Peer-reviewed scholarship includes scholarly articles, audio/visual art, and creative writing; these items may also be published as non-peer-reviewed pieces.
-Non-peer-reviewed scholarship includes interviews, presentations, notes, and notices.
+Peer-reviewed scholarship includes scholarly articles, audio/visual art, and creative writing.
+Non-peer-reviewed scholarship includes the previous items as well as interviews, presentations, notes, and notices.
 The journal welcomes submissions of other publication types; with adequate scholarly contextualization, items normally not peer reviewed (for example, interviews or presentations) could undergo peer review at the editors’ discretion.
 Please see Instructions for Contributors for more information.

 Articles are critical pieces (maximum 8,000 words in length at submission) that are the result of sustained scholarly engagement with a Montgomery-related topic.
-Articles are subject to peer review.
+Articles are subject to editorial review or editorial and peer review.
 The journal is open to scholarship from a range of methodologies, including, but not limited to, critical, comparative, biographical, and archival approaches.

 Audio/visual art (for example, photography, drawing, painting, film)

-Original, unpublished audio/visual works of art relating to Montgomery’s life, work, legacy, or a combination of these are accepted for peer review.
+Original, unpublished audio/visual works of art relating to Montgomery’s life, work, legacy, or a combination of these are accepted for editorial review or editorial and peer review.
 The journal accepts submissions of up to six pieces of still visual art (photography, drawing, painting) or up to one hour of audio or video.

 Creative writing (for example, fiction, poetry, creative non-fiction)

-Original, unpublished creative writing relating to Montgomery’s life, work, legacy, or a combination of these are accepted for peer review.
+Original, unpublished creative writing relating to Montgomery’s life, work, legacy, or a combination of these are accepted for editorial review or editorial and peer review.
 Fan fiction will be considered for publication.
 One submission of prose (fiction or non-fiction) may have a maximum word count of 3,000 at the time of submission.
 One submission of poetry will consist of up to six poems, or a maximum of three to five pages at submission, whichever is less.

 Notices: new books and resources